kedacore/keda-docs/README.md

 ## Publishing the site

 The KEDA website is published automatically by [Netlify](https://netlify.com).
-Any time changes to this repo are pushed to `master`, the site is re-built and re-published in roughly two minutes.
+Any time changes to this repo are pushed to `main`, the site is re-built and re-published in roughly two minutes.

 ## Adding blog posts